MicrosoftDocs/azure-media-services/media-services/latest/live-event-live-transcription-how-to.md

 > [!NOTE]
 > Additional charges apply when live transcription is turned on.
 Please review the pricing information in the Live Video section of the [Media Services pricing page](https://azure.microsoft.com/pricing/details/media-services/).

-This article describes how to enable live transcription when streaming a Live Event with Azure Media Services.

 [!INCLUDE [live-transcription-gop-size](includes/live-transcription-gop-size.md)]